christianheinrichs/learning-lpthw/README.md

 This is my learning diary for the Python book [`Learn Python The Hard Way`](http://learnpythonthehardway.org/book/)

-06/08/2014 - Began reading the book, read until exercise 4
+6 August 2014 - Began reading the book, read until exercise 4
-07/08/2014 - Continuing from exercise 4, ended the day with exercise 9
+7 August 2014 - Continuing from exercise 4, ended the day with exercise 9
-13/09/2014 - Returned to reading the book.
+13 September 2014 - Returned to reading the book.
 Continued until exercise 14
-27/09/2014 - Read until chapter 21
+27 September 2014 - Read until chapter 21

 Exercise 1: A Good First Program
 - Exercise 1 - [ex1.py](ex01/ex1.py)